Cogmasters/concord/cee/DESIGN.md

    handled easily in later iterations with advanced tooling like https://cee.studio, valgrind, or ASAN.

-*  Performance optimziation should be easy to do by removing abstraction
+*  Performance optimziation should be easy to do by removing abstraction and falling back to more C idiomatic implementations.